IRL2/nanover-docs/source/concepts/applications.rst

 capped to a maximum value specified by the user to avoid applying too large forces.

-Each interaction type also define the equation for the energy :math:`E_{\text{COM}}`.
+Each interaction type also defines the equation for the energy associated with the user interaction :math:`E_{\text{COM}}`.
 For mass weighted interaction, the energy for the interaction is :math:`E = \frac{E_{\text{COM}}}{N}\sum_{i=0}^{N}m_i`.
 For non mass weighted :math:`E = E_{\text{COM}}`.